DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world1.md

 -------------------------------------------------------------------------------

 Io Federation...
-It is a big country in the eastern part of the continent, and at the moment it was under control of the foreign gods.
+It is a big country in the eastern part of the continent, and at the moment it was under control of the sidhes.
 Humans, who lost in the war, had to reconstruct ruins into cities and live in hiding, somehow scraping by.
-Each of the 18 human cities is guarded by Resistance soldiers, who serve as defence for the people from the foreign gods invasion.
+Each of the 18 human cities is guarded by Resistance soldiers, who serve as defence for the people from the sidhes invasion.

 The headquarters of the Resistance was in 8th ward Cassiopeia.
 It was at the site of what was once a large scale factory, and in one of the areas there...